laurent-martin/ets-to-homeassistant/README.md

 A Ruby script to convert an ETS5 project file (*.knxproj) into:

-* a YAML configuration file suitable for Home Assistant
+* a YAML configuration file suitable for Home Assistant (requires to define the building and functions in ETS)
 * an XML file for linknx (the object list only)
-* YAML for xknx

 [https://www.home-assistant.io/integrations/knx/](https://www.home-assistant.io/integrations/knx/)